rinkwork/verilog_basic/README.md

 # verilog_basic

-This repo contain besic codes of verilog HDl
+This repo contain besic codes of verilog HDL